Board of Directors

 For more than 20 years, Gerard has been a partner and board member of the hospitality venture Buddha-Bar.
 Gerard was an original founder, in partnership with Raymond Visan and Claude Challe, of the Paris location on the ultra-chic Faubourg Saint Honoré.
 The concept was the first of its kind; an upscale, Buddha-themed restaurant serving Asian cuisine.
 Buddha-Bar was the first restaurant to become known for its DJ selection and style of avant-garde, lounge music.
 Buddha-Bar became internationally known for issuing albums of DJ compilations under the George V Records label.
 Locations have since opened in several other cities including Beirut, Budapest, Dubai, London, Manila, Kiev, Moscow, Milan, Mexico City, Monte Carlo, and Prague.
 There are currently 25 Buddha-Bar franchises world-wide.

-Gerard has contributed to countless philanthropic causes, including Go Red for Women, Hasty Pudding Institute, Housewares Charity Foundation, FairGirls, Maimonides School, NAPTE and the South Nassau Communities Hospital.
-In 2011, the City of Hope’s Apparel Industries Group payed tribute to Gerard as the 2011 Spirit of Hope Honoree.
-City of Hope is a world renowned charity, offering treatment and education in the fight against cancer, diabetes, HIV/AIDS and other life-threatening diseases, for which Gerard raised over a million dollars.
+Gerard has contributed to countless philanthropic causes, including Go Red for Women, Hasty Pudding Institute, Housewares Charity Foundation, FairGirls, Maimonides School, NAPTE, and the South Nassau Communities Hospital.
+In 2011, the City of Hope’s Apparel Industries Group paid tribute to Gerard as the 2011 Spirit of Hope Honoree.
+City of Hope is a world-renowned charity, offering treatment and education in the fight against cancer, diabetes, HIV/AIDS, and other life-threatening diseases, for which Gerard raised over a million dollars.